Bourbxn/bourbxn-nvim/README.md

 </div>

 **NOTICE** : This is a first version of my neovim configuration.
 You can install my neovim configuration and install other plugin or edit my configuration as much as you want.
 My neovim is the refference to newer neovim user.
-Vim is better nahhh😎.
+Vim is better na kub.

 ## Showcase
 <img width="1440" alt="Screenshot 2566-02-28 at 15 00 45" src="https://user-images.githubusercontent.com/86193685/221790969-c2dd1ca8-5044-4690-b5f9-fd0c70794d62.png">